Authorization

 .
 By default, there is no relation between the entities, until the user assigns a relation between the entities

-represents a device (or an application) connected to SuperMQ that uses the platform for message exchange with other things
+represents a device (or an application) connected to SuperMQ that uses the platform for message exchange with other clients

 .